Manufacturing and sourcing – make or buy strategy

 Distribution and transportation

-Amer Sports’ logistics facilities also include factory-specific warehouses and regional or country-specific warehouses.
+Amer Sports’ logistics facilities include factory-specific warehouses and regional or country-specific warehouses.
 Products are transported from our distribution hubs to trade customers or to Amer Sports’ own stores.
 Third-party transportation companies are employed to transport the Group products by truck, rail, plane, and sea.